-The latest findings from the BrightEdge Data Cube released not too long ago show organic content marketing efforts are paying significant dividends for B2Bs, as measured by both Web traffic and revenue.
+The latest findings from the BrightEdge Data Cube released not too long ago show SEO content marketing efforts are paying significant dividends for B2Bs, as measured by both Web traffic and revenue.
+Specifically, insights from our data repository show that as of August, organic search leads as the primary channel for website organic traffic, driving 51 percent of searchers to sites:

 From our report: